 No Beer – Instead of going for the cheaper beer option I’m sticking to ordering liquor such as vodka water, wine or champagne which has less calories.
 This helps as beer tends to bloat you more and creates that beer belly I don’t desire.
 (Only place I foresee myself breaking this is in Ireland when I check out the Guinness brewery.)

-Fingers crossed this helps this Latina control and possibly improve her curves during this #GirltakesMundo adventure.
+Fingers crossed this helps this Latina continue to control and improve her curves during this #GirltakesMundo adventure.
+Have your own stay fit tips?
+Share them in the comments below.